whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 }' &gt; \$HOME/chkconfig-output-\$HOSTNAME.sh

-### Sample Automated Backup Script for Intel® EE Lustre Servers
+### Sample Automated Backup Script for Manager for Lustre Servers

 For a server managed by Manager for Lustre\* software, this script can be used as the basis for automating the backup of server configuration